-- Graduates – Since its founding in 2000, the College has graduated over 528 students.
-Alumni have attended top-tier law schools including Harvard, Yale, College of William & Mary, Duke, and the University of Virginia, as well as respected graduate programs in other fields at Georgetown, Johns Hopkins, and The Catholic University of America, inter alia.
-They hold positions ranging from associate producers at news outlets, editors at publishing companies, and teachers at classical Christian schools to law clerks, legislative assistants, and analysts at intelligence agencies and other federal departments.
+- Graduates – Since its founding in 2000, the College has graduated over 600 students.
+Alumni have attended top-tier law schools including Harvard University, Yale University, the College of William & Mary, Duke University, and the University of Virginia, as well as respected graduate programs in other fields at Georgetown University, Johns Hopkins University, and The Catholic University of America, inter alia.
+They hold positions ranging from associate producers at news outlets, editors at publishing companies, and teachers at classical Christian schools to law clerks, legislative assistants, law clerks, and analysts at intelligence agencies and other federal departments.
 Data provided by responding alumni five years after Commencement indicates that only 1.9% were looking for employment and 86.4% owed no debt for their PHC education (source: Alumni Five Year Post BA Survey Summary, 2014).
-Additionally, alumni surveyed one year after Commencement, approximately 54% of graduating seniors who had applied to graduate/law school were accepted to one of their top three choices; 81% of commencing students pursuing employment were either already employed or had received an offer (of which 78% were in fields related to their major).
+Additionally, alumni surveyed one year after Commencement, approximately 100% of the 2012 graduates who had applied to graduate/law school were accepted to one of their top three choices; 73% were employed, 15% were engaged in volunteer work, and 12% were enrolled in graduate school.

 Patrick Henry College has 26 full-time faculty, 24 of whom possess earned terminal degrees in their field; PHC's faculty includes prolific scholars and experienced practitioners, such as:

 - Dr. Gene Edward Veith, Provost, longtime educator, cultural commentator, and author of over 100 published articles and 17 books on subjects ranging from classical Christian education and postmodernity to literature and vocation;